 Verbs must be active, related to the topic, and specific.
 To keep them active and related, have kids generate a word bank (like the one below).
 Choosing a specific term helps the audience experience exactly what you mean.
 To illustrate this, try another exercise:

 - How many of you have ever seen a horse run?

 - Close your eyes and visualize a horse running through a field.
 [Again, pause each time you ask them to envision something.]

 - There it is.
 An image for this sentence: The horse ran through the field.

 - Let’s modify that image a bit.
 Whenever I change the word ran, change the video in your head to match it.
 The horse __________ through the field.

 Discuss each image.
 Focus on speed, as well as what can be inferred.
 For example, “tore” may indicate that the horse was spooked, and “fled” signals that it is being chased.
 Encourage kids to use a thesaurus to find just the right connotation for each action in their paragraphs.

 More Word Choice Options

 Yes, kids can add adjectives and adverbs too.
-However, using the right nouns and verbs makes all the difference.
+However, when teaching persuasive writing, using the right nouns and verbs makes all the difference.
 Remember to use specific nouns and verbs that pinpoint the action.